Instructions to the Twelve

 Love in Christ

-commitment to receive the love and life-changing
+more about the love and life-changing experience of

-experience of Jesus Christ, please take a moment to
+Jesus Christ, please take a moment to